Burnside rings and volume forms with logarithmic poles: Logarithmic differential forms

 We say that an $m$-form $\omega\in\Omega^m_{K/k}$ is \emph{logarithmic} if for all proper smooth models~$X$ of~$K$ such that the polar divisor of~$\omega_X$ has normal crossings, the meromorphic differential form $\omega_X$ has at most logarithmic poles.

-By resolution of singularities \citep{Hironaka-1964}, two models are dominated by a third one, hence lemma~\ref{lemm.logarithmic-functoriality}, implies that it suffices that this condition is satisfied on some proper smooth model for which the polar divisor of~$\omega_X$ has normal crossings.
+By resolution of singularities \citep{Hironaka-1964}, two models are dominated by a third one, hence lemma~\ref{lemm.logarithmic-functoriality} implies that it suffices that this condition is satisfied on some proper smooth model for which the polar divisor of~$\omega_X$ has normal crossings.

-Analogously, if $X$ is a reduced $k$-variety, then we say that a meromorphic $m$-form~$\omega$ on~$X$ is logarithmic “everywhere” if for all proper birational models $(X',\omega')$ of~$(X,\omega)$, the meromorphic $m$-form~$\omega'$ on~$X'$ has at most logarithmic poles.
+Analogously, if $X$ is a reduced $k$-variety, then we say that a meromorphic $m$-form~$\omega$ on~$X$ is logarithmic “everywhere” if for all proper birational models $(X',\omega')$ of~$(X,\omega)$ such that $X'$ is smooth and the polar divisor of~$\omega'$ has normal crossings, the meromorphic $m$-form~$\omega'$ on~$X'$ has at most logarithmic poles.
 It suffices that this holds on one such model.